View All Learning Articles

 Consider a scenario where an individual purchases a new home.
 The transfer of ownership from the seller to the buyer is legally finalized and recognized through the execution of a deed.

-This deed, often a warranty deed in such cases, cements the buyer’s ownership and assures them of the property’s clear title, safeguarding their investment.
+This deed, often a warranty deed in such cases, confirms the buyer’s ownership and assures them of the property’s clear title, safeguarding their investment.

 A deed is a physical, legal document that transfers ownership of the property, while a title is a conceptual term representing ownership rights in a property.